michelescarlato/blockchainETIS/README.md

 The data visualization is provided via web browser using Plotly library.

-The plotted graph are retrieved by querying MongoDB.
+The plotted graphs are retrieved by querying MongoDB.

 The graphic representation is provided through a Node.js application, which makes use of Express.js as a middleware web framework to allow the communication between web browser and database.